Best probiotics in the UK reviewed - tried and tested 2025

 Cons

-ongoing cost is higher than some others
+ongoing cost is higher than some other brands

 taste of the original flavour is not great initially